idsia-robotics/navground_learning/docs/source/tutorials/corridor_with_obstacle/index.rst

 Corridor with obstacle
 ======================

-In a serie of two notebooks, we look at a simple but more interesting scenario than :doc:`../empty/empty`.
+In a series of two notebooks, we look at a simple but more interesting scenario than :doc:`../empty/empty`.

 In the first notebook, we explore the scenario defined as